ahampriyanshu/cp-v2/README.md

 # My Experiments With Competitive Programming

 ## Why
-I'm about to start the fifth semester of my graduation, yet I haven't focused on my data structures, algorithms, competitive programming.
-So, I'm creating this repo/blog to get regular at cp(thus hopefully improving my solving skills).
-I will be experimenting with this domain for the next 10-12 months.
+I'm about to start the fifth sem of graduation, yet I haven't started competitive programming, data structures, algorithms.
+I'm creating this repo/blog to get regular at cp(thus hopefully improving my solving skills).
+I will be experimenting with this domain for the upcoming 10-12 months.
 So let's see how this experiment goes :crossed_fingers:

 ## Progress